T3WI/cse15l/lab5.md

 ![Student Output 7](output7.png)
 And if we try to put in strings like before, we should expect an error, as we do here:
 ![Student Output 7](error.png)
+## Reflection
+I've always heard about vim and how difficult it is to use until now, especially how no one can seem to figure out how to exit it.
+After trying out vim in Week 7, I was happy to learn how much fun it is to use vim, as well as how fast I can navigate through text files through some simple commands.
+I'm looking forward to using it more as my main text editor.